JozEva/Coingate/README.md

 # Coingate evaluation task by Evaldas Jozokas

 ## Before starting...

-In order to use CoinGate rates API, i had to use chrome extension (https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) so you might need to do the same in order for everything to work properly.

 Be sure to use `npm i` to install all the necessary packages.